Dining philosophers problem: Chandy/Misra solution

 This solution also allows for a large degree of concurrency, and will solve an arbitrarily large problem.

 It also solves the starvation problem.
 The clean/dirty labels act as a way of giving preference to the most "starved" processes, and a disadvantage to processes that have just "eaten".
 One could compare their solution to one where philosophers are not allowed to eat twice in a row without letting others use the forks in between.
 Chandy and Misra's solution is more flexible than that, but has an element tending in that direction.

 In their analysis, they derive a system of preference levels from the distribution of the forks and their clean/dirty states.
 They show that this system may describe a directed acyclic graph, and if so, the operations in their protocol cannot turn that graph into a cyclic one.
-This guarantees that deadlock cannot occur.
+This guarantees that deadlock cannot occur by negating circular waiting.
 However, if the system is initialized to a perfectly symmetric state, like all philosophers holding their left side forks, then the graph is cyclic at the outset, and their solution cannot prevent a deadlock.
 Initializing the system so that philosophers with lower IDs have dirty forks ensures the graph is initially acyclic.